Romer v. Evans

-The Court ruled in a 6–3 decision that a state constitutional amendment in Colorado preventing protected status based upon homosexuality or bisexuality did not satisfy the Equal Protection Clause.
+Romer v.
+Evans, 517 U.S. 620 (1996), is a landmark decision of the Supreme Court of the United States case which held that a state constitutional amendment in Colorado preventing protected status based upon homosexuality or bisexuality violated the Equal Protection Clause.
 The majority opinion in Romer stated that the amendment lacked "a rational relationship to legitimate state interests", and the dissent stated that the majority "evidently agrees that 'rational basis'—the normal test for compliance with the Equal Protection Clause—is the governing standard".
 The state constitutional amendment failed rational basis review.

-The decision in Romer set the stage for Lawrence v.
-Texas (2003), where the Court overruled its decision in Bowers; for the Supreme Court ruling striking down Section 3 of the Defense of Marriage Act in United States v.
-Windsor (2013); and for the Court's ruling striking down state bans on same-sex marriage in Obergefell v.
-Hodges (2015).
-Justice Anthony Kennedy authored all four opinions, and was joined by Justices Ruth Bader Ginsburg and Stephen Breyer in every one.
+Romer was the first Supreme Court decision to address gay rights since Bowers v.
+Hardwick (1986), when the Court had upheld laws criminalizing sodomy as constitutional.
+The decision in Romer set the stage for three subsequent landmark decisions regarding LGBT civil rights: Lawrence v.
+Texas (2003), where the Court overruled Bowers; United States v.
+Windsor (2013), where the Court struck down Section 3 of the Defense of Marriage Act; and Obergefell v.
+Hodges (2015), where the Court struck down state bans on same-sex marriage.
+Justice Anthony Kennedy authored all four opinions, and was joined by Justices Ruth Bader Ginsburg and Stephen Breyer in each one.